 (5) A person must not hinder or resist a person referred to in subsection (1) when the person is exercising or attempting to exercise a power under that subsection.

-Penalty: $20 000.
+Penalty for this subsection: a fine of $30 000.

 (6) Nothing in this section limits any entitlement that a person, under a law, has to have access to a place, vehicle, person or document referred to in subsection (2).

 [Section 15E inserted: No. 43 of 1999 s.
+7; amended: No. 20 of 2020 s.
 7.]

 15F.
 Administrators and reporting officers may have access to certain prisons, persons, vehicles and documents